-NOTE: This item will ship FedEx Ground only, regardless of the shipping method you choose at checkout.
-It cannot ship outside the lower 48 U.S. states.
+NOTE: This item will ship Ground Only, regardless of the shipping method you choose at checkout.
+It cannot ship outside the lower 48 U.S. states or via USPS.
 The maximum number of containers allowed per box is 5, so if you order more than 160 ounces your order will be shipped in multiple boxes.
 This product is moderately flammable and has a flashpoint of 24°F, for details on handling procedures please read the MSDS.
-Our nail polish base is 3-free: it does not contain Formaldehyde , Toluene, or DBP

 INCI: Butyl Acetate, Ethyl Acetate, Nitrocellulose, Acetyl Tributyl Citrate, Adipic Acid/Neopentyl Gycol/Trimellitic Anhydride Copolymer, Isopropyl Alcohol, Acrylates Copolymer, Stearalkonium Bentonite, Styrene/Acrylates Copolymer, Polyvinyl Butyral, Benzophenone-1

 Tip: Mix up your nail polish bases in glass and never plastic (it will eat away at most plastics).

 Click here to view the MSDS

 California Residents: For information regarding Proposition 65 click here.

 Hi Victoria!
 I'm sorry this product wasn't your favorite.
 Pouring the nail polish base requires a steady hand and some patience because it's very thick!
 You may try rolling up a piece of paper into a funnel and pouring the base that way.
 For clean up, rubbing the bottle with a little nail polish remover should help take that residue off.
 Also, if you are getting a recording it's because we're helping another customer.
 However, if you leave a voicemail we try to get back to you the same day!
 I'll be emailing you personally to resolve this!